jkeDev/multi-chat.cc/README.md

 # Multichat.cc

-A simple projekt that adds a chat interface over rednet protocols
+~~A simple projekt that adds a chat interface over rednet protocols~~ Use the standart `chat` program instead.
+Most features can be completly replaced by using `chat host global` on one maschine and `bg chat join global <username>` on all clients.

 ## Usage
 ### Client